-Female lawmaker ejected from Kenya's parliament for bringing baby to work
+Female lawmaker ejected from Kenya's Parliament for bringing baby to work

 Breaking News Emails

-Zuleika Hassan said she brought her five-month-old to work Wednesday because of a domestic emergency, and lamented the lack of daycare in the legislative building.
+Zuleika Hassan said she brought her 5-month-old to work Wednesday because of a domestic emergency, and lamented the lack of day care in the legislative building.

 "As much as she might want to take care of her child, this is not the place for it," Speaker Christopher Omulele told Hassan.
 "She may return to the chamber after she withdraws the child."